ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/auth.md

 });
 ```

 **Note:** This is just a template to get you started.
 As you go through this, you will need to do some things on your own, such as importing various objects and operators from the appropriate libraries (often `@angular/core/testing` or `rxjs/operators`).
 You can use your editor's automatic import feature or you can manually add the import.
 You will not be told by the labs when you need them, but your editor will let you know.
-This is an item that you will have to start figuring out as if you were working on your own application at this time.

 ### login

 Let's build up the login on step at a time following TDD.
-With each code pair, add the first set of code within the `describe('login', ...)` and add the second set of code within the `login()` method in the newly generated service.
+With each step, two code blocks are given.
+The first code block is the test case for a requirement, and it belongs within the `describe('login', ...)` block of your newly created test file.
+The second code block is the code that satisfies the requirement, and it belongs in the `login()` method in your new service class.

+This exercise demonstrates how code is built up baby-step by baby-step using TDD.
+It may seem tedious at first, but the advantages of this process are:

+- You only need to concentrate on one small piece of logic at a time.
+- As a result, the resulting code tends to be easier to understand.
+- You end up with a full set of tests for the code.
+- As a result, it is easier to refactor the resulting code as needed to make it more readable and maintainable.

+Readability and maintainability are far more important than initial development time when it comes to the long-term costs associated with a project.
+Following TDD is one way to help keep the long-term costs of the project in check.

 #### Step 1 - POST the Login